mutagen-io/mutagen/README.md

   effort to avoid synchronizing while concurrent changes are ongoing, instead waiting for the filesystem to stabilize.

-You might have surmised that Mutagen's closest cousin is the [Unison](http://www.cis.upenn.edu/~bcpierce/unison) file synchronization tool.
+You might have guessed that Mutagen's closest cousin is the [Unison](http://www.cis.upenn.edu/~bcpierce/unison) file synchronization tool.
 This tool has existed for ages, and while it is *very* good at what it does, it didn't quite fit my needs.
 In particular, it has a *lot* of knobs to turn, puts